 We’ve all made mistakes with our personal finances.
 But some mistakes have a broader impact on our financial future than others.
 Aside from one-time mistakes, there are also bad money habits that are tough to overcome.
 Here are some dangerous financial habits that Americans make.
 If you can avoid these bad habits, you’re already a step ahead of the game.

 Constantly Rolling Over Car Payments

 Buying a new car once is one thing.
 But many Americans buy a new car every four to five years.
 They may justify this because their new car payment may be the same as their old one.
 A better use of funds is to be able to drive a car for years with no car payments at all.
-This either means buying a used car with cash, or buying a new car and driving it for longer than the initial loan term.
-This way, once that initial car loan is paid off, your funds could be spent elsewhere.
+This either means buying a used car with cash or buying a new car and driving it for longer than the initial loan term.
+This way, once that initial car loan is paid off, your funds can be spent elsewhere.
 For instance, you could contribute money to an account for retirement, college or another goal.

 Not Having an Emergency Fund

 People don’t often think about how much the lack of an emergency fund costs them.
 But think about how you’d handle various emergencies now if you didn’t have the funds.
 You’d probably have to borrow money from friends and family, sell something important to you or make other difficult decisions.
 If you had an emergency fund, you’d be in better control and could avoid derailing any progress you’d made on your budget.